 Within the sphere of Dattatreya Square, there are three more temples that hold both cultural and religious paramount.
 Among them, the Salan Ganesh Temple is the one, which lies in the right-hand corner of the square.

 A narrow street leads the way to the temple.
 The temple is particularly special because of the image of Lord Ganesh.
 But, it is not a sculpture.
-The image roots to a natural stone that has a symbolic form of Ganesha or the elephant-headed image.
+The image is rooted in a natural stone that has a symbolic form of Ganesha or the elephant-headed image.

 Nowadays, it became more indistinguishable because of the red tika, covered all over it.